python-elective-kea/spring2023/docs/_sources/index.rst.txt

         <img src="_static/59936081.png" style="float:right; margin-top: -62px">

-Elective website for the "Introduction to python fall 2021" at KEA, Copenhagen School of Design and Technology.
+Elective website for the "Introduction to python spring 2022" at KEA, Copenhagen School of Design and Technology.

 These pages contains everything you need for this elective.
 A few resources, like literature with copyright can be found on Fronter, but will be linked to from these pages.